Ijtihad: Islamism and Salafism

 Contemporary Salafis are major proponents of ijtihad.
 They criticize taqlid and believe ijtihad makes modern Islam more authentic and will guide Muslims back to the Golden Age of early Islam.
 Salafis assert that reliance on taqlid has led to Islam's decline.

-Ahl-i-Hadith revivalist movement of subcontinent highly influenced by the thoughts of Shah Waliullah Dehlawi, Shawkani and Syed Ahmed Barelvi, fully condemn taqlid and advocate for ijtihad based on scriptures.
+Ahl-i-Hadith revivalist movement of Indian subcontinent highly influenced by the thoughts of Shah Waliullah Dehlawi, Shawkani and Syed Ahmed Barelvi, fully condemn taqlid and advocate for ijtihad based on scriptures.
 Founded in mid-19th century in Bhopal, it places great emphasis on hadith studies and condemns imitation to the canonical law schools.
 They identify with the early school of Ahl al-Hadith.
 During the late 19th century, Najdi scholars would establish contacts with Ahl-i-Hadith and many Najdi students would study under the scholars of Ahl-i-Hadith, amongst them prominent scholars.

 The Muslim Brotherhood traces its founding philosophies to al-Afghani's ijtihad.
 The Muslim Brotherhood holds that the practice of ijtihad will strengthen the faith of believers by compelling them to better familiarize themselves with the Quran and come to their own conclusions about its teachings.
 But as a political group the Muslim Brotherhood faces a major paradox between ijtihad as a religious matter and as a political one.
-Ijtihad weakens political unity and promotes pluralism, (which is also why many oppressive regimes reject ijtihad's legitimacy).
+Ijtihad weakens political unity and promotes pluralism (which is also why many oppressive regimes reject ijtihad's legitimacy).

 The Iranian Ayatollah Ruhollah Khomeini envisioned a prominent role for ijtihad in his political theory of "guardianship of the jurist" (vilāyat-e faqīh).

-Osama Bin Laden supported ijtihad.
+Osama bin Laden supported ijtihad.
 He criticized the Saudi regime for disallowing the "free believer" and imposing harsh restrictions on successful practice of Islam.
 Thus, Bin Laden believed his striving for the implementation of ijtihad was his "duty" (takleef).

 Qualifications of a mujtahid

 A mujtahid (مُجْتَهِد, "diligent") is an individual who is qualified to exercise ijtihad in the evaluation of Islamic law.
 The female equivalent is a mujtahida.
 In general mujtahids must have an extensive knowledge of Arabic, the Qur'an, the Sunnah, and legal theory (Usul al-fiqh).
 Sunni Islam and Shia Islam, due to their divergent beliefs regarding the persistence of divine authority, have different views on ijtihad and the qualifications required to achieve mujtahid.
-In order to clarify how ijtihad differs in Sunni and Shia Islam it is necessary to explore the historical development of this position in both branches.